Wall Street closes higher as Fed soothes recovery worries

 A flood of liquidity in the form of fiscal and economic stimulus, along with uneven but steady re-openings of state and local economies, sparked a remarkable rally in the stock market since its late-March trough.

-Gains were led by cyclical stocks and tech, with S&P 500 financials .SPNY among the days biggest percentage gainers.
+Gains were led by cyclical stocks, with S&P 500 financials enjoying the day’s biggest percentage gains.

 “The banks probably have a bunch of corporate debt on their balance sheets and now there’s a buyer for it,” Pavlik added.
 “Someone’s going to be buying those bonds because the Fed is telling them it’s OK.”